pin3da/Programming-contest/README.md

 ### Team notebook.

 If you want to generate a team notebook, you can use [this tool](https://github.com/pin3da/notebook-generator) in the folder "codes".

+This will generate a pdf like [this one](https://github.com/pin3da/notebook-generator/blob/master/example-notebook.pdf)